mdn/browser-compat-data/schemas/compat-data-schema.md

 For changeset/commit URLs, this is typically a https://trac.webkit.org/changeset/, https://hg.mozilla.org/mozilla-central/rev/, or https://crrev.com/ URL for a changeset with a subject line that will typically be something of the form _"Implement [feature]"_, _"Support [feature]"_, or _"Enable [feature]"_.
 For bug URLs, this is typically a https://webkit.org/b/, https://bugzil.la/, or https://crbug.com/ URL indicating an intent to implement and ship the feature.

-#### `partial_implementation`

-A `boolean` value indicating whether or not the implementation of the sub-feature deviates from the specification in a way that may cause significant compatibility problems.
-It defaults to `false` (no interoperability problems expected).
-If set to `true`, it is recommended that you add a note explaining how it diverges from the standard (such as that it implements an old version of the standard, for example).

 #### `notes`

 A string or `array` of strings containing additional information.
 If there is only one entry, the value of `notes` must simply be a string instead of an array.